MiniZinc/libminizinc/docs/en/spec.rst

 (:ref:`spec-Namespaces`), case names in different enums must be distinct.

 Instead of defining explicit, named enum cases, it is also possible to define an *anonymous enum*.
-The special :mzn:`anon_enum` enum constructor takes a single integer argument that determines the number of enum cases.
+The special enum constructor :mzn:`_` takes an integer set argument.
 For example,

 .. code-block:: minizinc

-    enum Slot = anon_enum(n);
+    enum Slot = _(1..n);

 defines an enumerated type :mzn:`Slot` with :mzn:`n` cases.
+An alternative syntax for anonymous enums is :mzn:`enum Slot = anon_enum(n);`, which defines the same enum as the code above.

-Enumerated type items can also be defined in terms of other enumerated types by using an *enumerated type constructor* and the :mzn:`++` operator, as in the following example:
+Enumerated type items can also be defined in terms of other sets and enumerated types by using an *enumerated type constructor* and the :mzn:`++` operator, as in the following example:

 .. code-block:: minizinc